 While every router brand has a different kind of site, most offer options to reboot your router remotely.
 Search the site for the word “reboot” or look at your router tools until you find the right option.

-Note: Make sure that you are rebooting/resetting and not doing a full factory resets.
-For router apps in particular, reset options are often factory resets, not simpler reboots.
-Look carefully at the description before starting the process!
+Note: Make sure that you are rebooting/resetting and not doing a full factory reset.
+For router apps, in particular, reset options are often factory resets, not simpler reboots.
+Look carefully at the description before starting the process.
+Otherwise, you might find yourself disconnected from the Wi-Fi when your router wipes your settings back to default.

 How often should you reset your router?